vitaliiivanovspryker/neuron-ai/README.md

     public function instructions()
     {
-        return new SystemPrompt(
+        return return new SystemPrompt(
-            background: ["Act as an expert of SEO (Search Engine Optimization)."],
+            background: ["Act as an expert of SEO (Search Engine Optimization)."]
+            steps: [
-            steps: ["Analyze a text of an article and provide suggestions ".
+                "Analyze a text of an article.",
-                "on how the content can be improved to get a better rank on Google search."]
+                "Provide suggestions on how the content can be improved to get a better rank on Google search."
+            ],
+            output: ["Structure your analysis in sections.
+One for each suggestion."]
         );
     }
 }